 There are so many lovely plant containers and pots available for use in our gardens, on decks and porches, and indoors.
 How do you choose the best one?
 Too often we are guided by our taste alone.
 However, to keep your container gardens growing happily and healthily you should give some consideration to the plant's needs when choosing a planter.
 Some things are common sense, like ensuring your planter has drainage holes.
 Here are some other things to think about:

 We often leave the choice of plants to the very end of creating a container garden.
-It's not crucial that you know ahead of time exactly what plant you plan to use in your container garden, but you do need to consider a couple of key facts when deciding on a planter.
+You don't need to know ahead of time exactly what plant you plan to use in your container garden, but you do need to consider a couple of key decisions when deciding on a planter.

 - Can the plant survive in dry conditions?

 - What is the mature size of the plant you've chosen?
 Be sure you've chosen a pot that is big enough for the plant's root ball as it grows.